Nebuleon/ReGBA/README.md

 to L, R, X and Y to the game.

 Available actions are:
+* Go to main menu.
+In addition to tapping the Touch Screen to return to the main menu, you can set a hotkey to do the same.
 * Rewind.
 A hotkey needs to be set here if you want to use the rewind feature in a game.
 After each second the hotkey is held, the game will rewind one step.
 See the `Rewinding` section above for more information.